 The most significant change under the MTD for Income Tax rules is that instead of sending a Self Assessment tax return to HMRC once a year, those affected will have to submit four quarterly updates about their business income and expenses.
-At the end of the tax year, they will also have to send an end of period statement (EOPS) and a final declaration.
+At the end of the tax year, they will also have to send a final declaration.

 Who will MTD for Income Tax affect?